the-events-calendar/the-events-calendar/readme.txt

 Tweak - Add the `tribe_events_views_v2_endpoint_method` filter to allow controlling the HTTP method Views should use to fetch their content from the back-end endpoint.
 [TEC-3283]
 Tweak - Add the `tribe_events_views_v2_endpoint_url` filter to allow controlling the URL Views should use to fetch their content from the back-end endpoint.
 [TEC-3283]
 * Fix - Correct url for current month iCal export link.
 [TEC-3575]
+* Fix - Avoid loading the same CSS file twice on the back-end.
+[TEC-3623]

 = [5.2.0] 2020-09-28 =